rond-authz/rond-authz.github.io/_docs/getting-started.md

 # Getting Started with Rönd

 Rönd is responsible for handling authorization rules: it is useful to restrict access to specific resources and API.
 While it supports expressive authorization rules possible on the request data, it also provides primitives for implementing your [RBAC solution](#Rönd-and-rbac).

+**We have prepared an easily configurable example to allow you to explore all the features of Rond.
+[You can find it inside the example repo](https://github.com/rond-authz/example)**

 ## Rönd Overview